 Hayrides run between 11 a.m. and 4:30 p.m. on weekends; the Fun Field offers a bounce pad for the kids, hayrides, an air-powered potato cannon that shoots at targets, and a chance to see animals including sheep, goats, pig, turkeys, chickens and ducks.
 The Fun Field is open from 9 a.m. to 6 p.m. daily.

 Admission is $7.95 per person older than 2 on weekdays and $9.95 on weekends; sunflowers are $1 per stalk.
 The potato cannon is $5 for three potatoes of ammunition.
 The on-site craft brewery is open for adults from noon to 6 p.m., says co-owner Eve Kaplan-Walbrecht.
 The farm is at 4558 Sound Ave., Riverhead; 631-722-8777, gardenofevefarm.com.

 Meet a friendly ghost

 It’s all free, but Hicks asks visitors to bring a nonperishable food item to donate to Long Island Cares.
 Refreshments can be purchased to go, including apple cider, kettle corn, pies, fudge-dipped doughnuts, fudge, character cookies and more.
-On weekends, The Hicks Food Truck will offer chicken tenders, roasted corn, French fries and hot dogs, also sold to go.
+On weekends, The Hicks Food Truck will offer fall festival food.

-Activities are pay as you go, with hayride and corn maze costing $7 per person each.
-Pumpkins will likely cost .69 cents per pound, Stakey says.
-Weekends and school holiday hours are 9 a.m. to 5 p.m.; weekdays are noon to 5 p.m. with all activities except arm painting available.
-The farm is at 70 West Lane, Aquebogue; 631-722-3467, stakeyspumpkinfarm.com.
+Activities are pay as you go.
+Weekends and school holiday hours are 9 a.m. to 5 p.m.; weekdays are noon to 5 p.m. with all activities except face and arm painting available.
+The farm is at 270 West Lane, Aquebogue; 631-722-3467, stakeyspumpkinfarm.com.